-We are very excited to announce a brand new property which will be shortly available – and it’s a real treasure!!
+We are very excited to announce a brand new property, available now – and it’s a real treasure!!
 New to the holiday market and the latest addition to Jigsaw Holidays, Chapel Cottage is a charming Grade II listed, early 17th Century Cotswold stone cottage situated in the picturesque and popular village of Bourton-on-the-Water.

 Truly in the heart of the Cotswolds, like many of its neighbours, the thriving market town of Tetbury came to life with the growth of the Cotswold wool trade.
 It boasts a wealth of architectural heritage, including its iconic market house which plays host to farmers’ markets and craft fairs every Wednesday and Saturday.
 So why not meander down the cobbled chipping steps and enjoy all that the ‘mop fairs’ have to offer.